dirkroorda/laf-fabric/docs/workbench.rst

 * *graf*: the workbench itself, a Python package
 * *laf-fabric.py*: a script to call the workbench
+* *laf-fabric.cfg*: relevant locations in the file system
 * *docs*: this documentation
-* *tasks*: a directory with example tasks.
+* *tasks*: a directory with example tasks
+* *notebooks*: a directory with example tasks in the form of IPython notebooks
 * *annotations*: a directory with example annotations (toy)

 .. caution::

-   If you develop your own tasks and annotations, put them in a separate directory, otherwise you may loose your work in them when you pull updates from Github.
+   If you develop your own tasks, notebooks and annotations, put them in a separate directory, otherwise you may loose your work in them when you pull updates from Github.
    See *Configuration* below.